Canada Post: Transaction mail

 Daily cross-country airmail services were introduced in 1939.
 Canadian municipal delivery service standards are two days, as seen on the Lettermail Delivery Standards Grid.

 Mail sent internationally is known as letter-post.
 It can only contain paper documents (See "Small Packet" below).
-From 2015 to 2018 the rate for a standard letter is $1.20 if sent to the United States and $2.50 if sent to any other destination.
+For 2025 the rate for a standard letter is $1.75 if sent to the United States and $3.65 if sent to any other destination.

 Parcels

 Domestic

 Canada Post offers four domestic parcel services.
 The rates are based on distance, weight, and size.
 The maximum acceptable weight is 30 kg.